I brought the Sony DVD's where's the music ????

 This is my best guess as to why the music was replaced on the

-Sony DVDs
+Sony & Mill Creek DVDs

 releases of Tour Of Duty, based on the facts I’ve been able to find.